abhishekbankar28/Simon_game/README.md

     •Option to start a new game at any time.
     •Keeps track of the player's high score.
     •Provides both visual and auditory cues for each step.
+Webpage

+You can play the Simon Game online by visiting the following webpage: https://abhishekbankar28.github.io/Simon_game/